 An aircraft uses a range of radio frequencies to navigate to its destination and communicate with air traffic control.
-To do this successfully, the onboard radio equipment uses different types and sizes of antenna's, each for their own frequency band.
+To do this successfully, the onboard radio equipment uses different types and sizes of antennas, each designed for their own frequency band.

 To calculate VHF range, you may want to use this formula: VHF Range = 1.33 × (√H-aircraft + √H-gs).